cbuescher/elasticsearch/README.md

 #### Add an annotation

 To add an annotation, use the admin tool.
-First find the correct trial timestamp by issuing `python3 admin.py list races --environment=nightly`.
+First find the correct trial timestamp by issuing `night-rally-admin list races --environment=nightly`.
 You will need the trial timestamp later.
 Below are examples for common cases:

-* Add an annotation for all charts for a specific nightly benchmark trial: `python3 admin.py add annotation --environment=nightly --trial-timestamp=20170502T220213Z --message="Just a test annotation"`
+* Add an annotation for all charts for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --trial-timestamp=20170502T220213Z --message="Just a test annotation"`
-* Add an annotation for all charts of one track for a specific nightly benchmark trial: `python3 admin.py add annotation --environment=nightly --trial-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
+* Add an annotation for all charts of one track for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --trial-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`
-* Add an annotation for a specific chart of one track for a specific nightly benchmark trial: `python3 admin.py add annotation --environment=nightly --trial-timestamp=20170502T220213Z --track=geonames --chart=io --message="Just a test annotation"`
+* Add an annotation for a specific chart of one track for a specific nightly benchmark trial: `night-rally-admin add annotation --environment=nightly --trial-timestamp=20170502T220213Z --track=geonames --chart=io --message="Just a test annotation"`

-For more details, please issue `python3 admin.py add annotation --help`.
+For more details, please issue `night-rally-admin add annotation --help`.

 **Note:** The admin tool also supports a dry-run mode for all commands that would change the data store.
 Just append `--dry-run`.